Improving Your Quality of Life with COPD

 In your home or place of work, you can invest in appliances such as air purifiers to improve the quality of the air you breathe for most of the day.
 Elsewhere, be wary of exposing yourself to potentially harmful environments and air qualities for too long.

-Make use of breathing techniques
+Make use of COPD breathing techniques.

 Breathing techniques can be helpful when it comes to mitigating some of the symptoms and effects of COPD.
 Many of these are designed to aid people when they feel breathless or just to improve breathing cycles in general.

 There is plenty of information and guidance online about breathing techniques, but you may find it useful to be guided by someone until you get the hang of it.
-There is plenty you can do to improve your quality of life if you’re living with COPD, so see what works best for you.

 + posts